pvico/RX-Dual-Power/README.md

 When MAIN PWR is *below its minimum voltage*<sup>3</sup> - but **not** disconnected or in short-circuit - STBY PWR powers the model<sup>4</sup>.

-If MAIN PWR and STBY PWR are **both** below minimum voltage  - or if **any one** is disconnected or in short-circuit -  strategy #2 is applied<sup>5</sup>, the source with the highest voltage now powers the model, the other one becoming isolated from the system.
+If MAIN PWR and STBY PWR are **both** below minimum voltage  - or if **any one** is disconnected or in short-circuit -  strategy #2 is applied and the source with the highest voltage now powers the model, the other one becoming isolated from the system.

 ### System configured for strategy #2

-The MCU lets the LTC4412's control the power source<sup>6</sup>.
+The MCU lets the LTC4412's control the power source<sup>5</sup>.

 The LTC4412's select the source with the highest voltage and isolate the other one from the sytem.

-Note: if two batteries of the same type are used as power source, they will be selected alternativeley, whichever one is 20mV above the other will power the model.
-They will discharge in parallel.
+Note: if two batteries of the same type are used as power source, they will be selected alternatively<sup>6</sup> and will discharge in parallel.

 ##

 <sub><sup>2</sup>By setting the CTL2 line to HIGH and releasing the CTL1 line (MCU pin set to high impedance).</sub><br/>
 <sub><sup>3</sup>Below minimum voltage only applies to a battery.
 A BEC is never below minimum voltage: it is either above minimum voltage (> 4.8V) or considered disconnected (< 4.8V).</sub><br/>
 <sub><sup>4</sup>The MCU releases the CTL2 line and sets the CTL1 line to HIGH, forcing MAIN PWR off.
 Note that we have to do this instead of applying strategy #2 because MAIN PWR below its minimum voltage can still be higher than STBY PWR: consider the case of a discharged LIPO 2S as MAIN PWR (< 7.4V) and a fully charged LIFE 2S as STBY PWR (7.2V).</sub><br/>
-<sub><sup>5</sup>Both CTL1 and CTL2 lines are released (MCU pins set to high impedance) and the LTC4412's control the power source.</sub><br/>
+<sub><sup>5</sup>Both CTL1 and CTL2 lines are released (MCU pins set to high impedance).</sub><br/>
-<sub><sup>6</sup>Both CTL1 and CTL2 lines are released (MCU pins set to high impedance).</sub><br/>
+<sub><sup>6</sup>Whichever one is 20mV above the other will power the model.</sub><br/>

 ## Typical configurations